maplesapling/obsidian-plugin-template/README.md

   ```
   Then in Obsidian, refresh the plugin list and activate "Hot Reload".

-- Press Ctrl + Shift + I to bring up the Chromium debug console.
+- Press Ctrl + Shift + i to bring up the Chromium debug console.
 On the console tab, "Hello world"
   should be visible.

 - Replace this readme with info about your plugin.